 So I effectively spent 4 nights in the hospital for brain surgery.
 And of course, I couldn’t do anything other than move my fingers (which also took a few days).
 I couldn’t walk or even go to the bathroom, and my legs were being painfully massaged by a machine 24/7 to prevent blood clots.
 But there I was, being discharged.
 At least they took me out to the car on a wheelchair!

 Despite the unexpected discovery of three AVMs instead of one during the surgery, I did not have a seizure nor a stroke during the 7 hours long procedure.
 I was told to come back two weeks later to get my staples removed.
-The cat was out of the box.
-I had woken up, and was going to begin my recovery process.

 No one had anticipated the grueling trial that is brain surgery recovery.
 We were not prepared at all for what was to come.
 But at the very least, I can honestly say that it changed my life, and in very significant ways.
 I would not be here now, doing what I do, with the life outlook, had it not been for this very pivotal 7 hours and the half year leading up to it.
 I learned quite a lot about myself, on living, and fragility of life during this time, and continue to do so even now.